chesnay/chesnay/README.md

 - 👋 Hi, I’m Francois
-- 👀 I’m interested in machine learning, data science and artificial intelligence and the applications to investments, RegTech, EdTech and Agritech.
+- 👀 I’m interested in machine learning, data science and artificial intelligence and the applications.
 - 🌱 I took the following classes at Stanford:
 CS221: Artificial Intelligence
 CS109: Probability for Computer Scientists